Argonne-National-Laboratory/neml/doc/sphinx/references.rst

 ..
 [C1989a] Chaboche, J. L. and D. Nouailhas.
 "A unified constitutive model for cyclic viscoplasticity and its application to various stainless steels," `Journal of Engineering Materials and Technology,` 111: pp. 424-430 (1989).

 ..
 [C1989b] J. L. Chaboche.
 "Constitutive equations for cyclic plasticity and cyclic viscoplasticity," `International Journal of Plasticity,` 5: pp. 247-302 (1989).

+..
+[BMD1969] Bird, J. E., Mukherjee, A. K., and J. E. Dorn.
+"Correlations between high-temperature creep behavior and structure," In the proceedings of `The International Conference on Quantitive Relation Between Properties and Microstructure,` Haifa, Israel (1969).